RichEwin/layla-ui/README.md

 ## Getting started

-Here is an example of a basic app using Material UI's `Button` component:
+Here is an example using a `Button` component:

 ```jsx
 import * as React from "react";